tikv/website/content/docs/5.1/concepts/explore-tikv-features/cas.md

 return prevValue;
 ```

-The atomicity guarantees that the new value is calculated based on up-to-date information; if the value had been updated by another thread in the meantime, the write would fail.
+The atomicity guarantees that the new value is calculated based on the up-to-date information.
+If the value is updated by another thread at the same time, the write would fail.

 ## Prerequisites

-Please install TiUP, jshell, download tikv-client jars and start a TiKV Cluster according to [TiKV in 5 Minutes](../../tikv-in-5-minutes).
+Make sure that you have installed TiUP, jshell, download tikv-client JAR files，and start a TiKV cluster according to [TiKV in 5 Minutes](../../tikv-in-5-minutes).

+## Verify CAS

+To verify whether CAS works, take the following steps.

-## Step 1: Write the code to test CAS
+### Step 1: Write the code to test CAS

-Let's write an example to verify that CAS works.

-Save the following script to file `test_raw_cas.java`.
+Save the following script to the `test_raw_cas.java` file.

 ```java
 import java.util.Optional;